-If you own, lease or hire a forklift truck, it is your legal responsibility to ensure it passes a Thorough Examination safety check every 4, 6 to 12 months under the Lifting Operations & Lifting Equipment Regulations 1998 (LOLER98) and the Provision and Use of Work Equipment Regulations 1998 (PUWER98).
+A thorough examination, often referred to as a LOLER is required if you own, lease or hire a forklift truck, it is your legal responsibility to ensure it passes a thorough examination safety check every 4, 6 to 12 months under the Lifting Operations & Lifting Equipment Regulations 1998 (LOLER98) and the Provision and Use of Work Equipment Regulations 1998 (PUWER98).

 Records must be kept of all thorough examinations and any defects found must be reported to both the person responsible for the equipment and the relevant enforcing authority.

 A thorough examination inspection is similar to an MOT for your car.
 It is a legal requirement that is carried out periodically (depending on usage) on all trucks with forks.
 It is your responsibility to ensure that all your trucks (whether you own or lease) have a valid Thorough Examination report It must comply with schedule 1 of LOLER 98.

 You must be able to produce it when required to do so by an enforcement officer and failure to comply may lead to prosecution or invalidate any insurance.
 The LOLER legislation is concerned with the main risks associated with the use of lifting equipment which includes:

 Depending on the type of lifting equipment you have within your organisation depends on what will be checked during your LOLER.
 At Toyota we’re accredited by the Consolidated Fork Trucks Services (CFTS) to carry out a thorough examination.